An Easy Guide To Buying A House in Japan: 6 Tips To Know

 It is especially true if you are purchasing an akiya, as many akiya homes are abandoned or unmaintained, and you’ll need to check the property’s structural condition to ensure it’s structurally sound for possible natural disasters such as earthquakes.

-We all know that buying a house is a major financial decision, so you must be financially prepared.
+We all know that buying a house in Japan is a major financial decision, so you must be financially prepared.

 It is important to understand the other costs besides the house's price, related property taxes, and the commission fee.
 If you’ve received a free akiya, renovation costs will also be involved depending on the property's condition.